austinbernard/practice-c/DailyTracker.md

 #### [40 minute sprint Dartmouth Edx - 11/18/19]

--Print characters to the screen
+- Print characters to the screen
--Know how to start a new line
+- Know how to start a new line
--Syntax Errors
+- Syntax Errors
--Print quotation mark and escape special characters
+- Print quotation mark and escape special characters

 #### [40 minute sprint Dartmouth Edx - 11/18/19]